 If you value your local bookstore-please support it.

-There are hundreds of great sources of information on meditation, dharma, and Dzogchen.
+There are hundreds of great sources of information on meditation and dharma.
 The intent here is to provide a pithy source of “sourcebooks”, downloads, and web sites.
 As understanding deepens–so can the well.

 The Myth of Freedom and the Way of Meditation —Chogyam Trungpa